Online Learning at Edmonds College

 Edmonds College uses Canvas for online learning.
 You can access Canvas from the Edmonds homepage by selecting MY EC (top right) and then Canvas, or by selecting Students, then Academics, and then Canvas login.
 To use Canvas, you’ll need:

 - A web browser: Firefox and Chrome work best

 Canvas has an app that can be downloaded for free onto mobile devices (use Google Play for Android devices and the App Store for Apple devices).
-The app is convenient, but it doesn’t work the same as a web browser.
-If you aren’t able to access parts of your course using the app, try using a web browser.
+The app is convenient but doesn’t work the same as a web browser.
+If you can’t access parts of your course using the app, try using a web browser.
 That may fix the issue.

 Follow these steps to get started on Canvas:

 Step 1: Get your Edmonds College student login

 Note: You must be registered for at least one credit and activate your ctcLink account to access your Canvas account.
 If you need assistance with registration, contact Enrollment Services.

 Students registered for classes and all Employees will log in to Canvas using their ctcLink ID and ctcLink password.

 To set up your ctcLink account, visit our ctcLink information page.

 Username: Your 9-digit ctcLink ID number (ex.
 201xxxxxx or 101xxxxxx)